ananda1996ai/Constrained-MMDVAE-Classifier/README.md

 Thus, we can moniker them as **denoising classifiers** 😀

-Here we demonstrate the model and it's functionality, and performance on a Sound Classification dataset.
+Here we demonstrate the model, it's functionality, and performance on a Sound Classification dataset.
 (MIMII: https://zenodo.org/record/3384388)

 Currently the entire code is given in an .ipynb file, but a more modularised codebase will be committed shortly.